noahehall/theBookOfNoah/0-mustdo/terraform_quickies.md

   terraform plan
     --help
     # always end cmds with this
-    # then always use, e.g. terraform apply "plan.tfplan"
+    # then always use, e.g. terraform apply "tfplan"
-    # then later you can inspect, terraform show plan.tfplan
+    # then later you can inspect, terraform show tfplan
-    -out NAME.tfplan # use separate names for plan & destroy -auto-approve # dont ask for confirmation
+    -out tfplan # use separate names for plan & destroy -auto-approve # dont ask for confirmation
     -destroy # see whats going to be removed
 ```